Mumbai law college imposes draconian dress code on students

-From four-inch long sleeves and tops that flow seven-inches below the waist to shoes that cover every inch of the foot, a Borivli law college has imposed a dress code on its students that they call ‘Taliban-like’
+From four-inch long sleeves, tops that flow seven-inches below the waist to shoes that cover every inch of the foot, Borivli's Nalanda College of Law has imposed a dress code on students that they call ‘Taliban-like’

 Imagine going to a college where strict adherence to the rules would require a girl to measure her sleeves to ensure they are no less than four inches long and her top to see that it flows at least seven inches below her waist.